AbigailMcbride8683524/mils/README.md

 Code cleanup and formatting - 9
 Refactored code for better maintainability - update 25 Fixed critical bug in main module
+Updated README with new instructions - update 3